kuhchung/kuhchung.github.io/pages/hunters-notes/Rathalos.md

 Like all monster tailwhips, you can evade through his without evasion+1.

+## Tailcut
+Once you stagger the tail, it will cut soon.
+Useful if you're trying to swipe stagger him out of the air.

 ## Turnapound
 Standard turnapound.
 Stand behind Rathalos, and release the superpound as he begins his first turn.